 I would charge $650 for a 16x20 today, and I would finish it within a week, along with two other paintings.
 It’s about being efficient as a professional artist!
 Pricing by square footage is the artist standard and to get that magical number I made a goal of how much I wanted to make within a year.
 Then just start breaking that number down, how much a month, how much in a week, how many paintings can you complete in a week?

 Understanding your value as an artist is one of the most essential things you need to know.
 Know your target audience, know the amount they would spend on original art and go after those collectors.

 Create a pricing sheet that will contain all of your prices for different sizes, different mediums, and whether on canvas or paper.
 You will rely on this sheet when dealing with collectors, commissions, galleries, and exhibitions.
 Use a Google sheet so it's easily shareable as a link and you can update it as your value increases.
 Remember, art is an investment for your collectors, so you need to keep growing and evolving as an artist.

-I don’t want your artist eduction to end here, so I’ve put together a free guide called “The Emerging Artist Survival Guide.”
-The guide gives you an additional 11 mistakes to avoid as an emerging artist.
+I don’t want your artist eduction to end here, so I’ve put together a free guide called “The Fine Artist Survival Guide.”
+The guide gives you an additional 11 mistakes to avoid as a beginner artist.
 I will walk you through each mistake along with some solutions.